-Three years ago, CNN Travel readers voted for their 50 world’s most delicious foods.
+In 2011, CNN Travel readers voted for their 50 world’s most delicious foods.
 The first two dishes were two iconic Indonesian recipes.
 The most preferred food was a dish made with beef and ginger from Sumatra called rendang.
 The second favorite dish for the 35,000 people who voted was nasi goreng.

-Satay, another Indonesian dish that Joanne introduced us to, finished at #10.
-Other dishes on the list that we featured on 196F include Vietnamese phô, “egg tart” attributed to Hong Kong but with the same origins as Portuguese pasteis de nata, Neapolitan pizza, brownie, or Korean bibimbap.
+Satay, another Indonesian dish that we introduced you to, finished at #10.
+Other dishes on the list that we featured on 196 flavors include Vietnamese phô and goi cuon, egg tart from Hong Kong, pad thai and som tam and green curry from Thailand, Neapolitan pizza, brownie, English fish and chips or Korean bibimbap.

 Kecap manis is a typical Indonesian sweetened soy sauce.
 It can be prepared by reducing soy sauce and brown sugar until reaching a thick syrupy texture.